 There’s a ton of advice out there telling writers to remove the fluff from their prose, but what does “fluffy writing” mean?
 When you are learning how to write better, being told to cut filler can seem intimidating—and vague.

-In this piece, we will broadly cover how to avoid fluff, and then provide some detailed tips on how to scour your sentences and excise fluff writing at the sentence level.
+In this piece, we will broadly cover how to avoid fluff, and then provide tips on how to review your writing and eliminate fluff at the sentence level.